CopernicaMarketingSoftware/Documentation/Yothalot/introduction.md

 can write super fast C++ applications that run map/reduce jobs

 Interested?
-You can go to the [installation page](copernica-docs:Yothalot/installation "Installation") to read how Yothalot can be obtained and installed or you can read [why](copernica-docs:Yothalot/why "Why Yothalot") we have created Yothalot and are not using Hadoop.
+You can go to the [installation page](copernica-docs:Yothalot/installation "Installation") to read how Yothalot can be obtained and installed, you can read [why](copernica-docs:Yothalot/why "Why Yothalot") we have created Yothalot and are not using Hadoop, or look or mapreduce [Hello world!](copernica-docs:Yothalot/helloworld "Hello world!") example.